MTG/sens-sensor/development/README.md

 Run <a href="PCA_testing.py">PCA_testing.py</a> to see the improvement it makes to incorporate the PCA to the system.

+## Reducing LAION-AI's CLAP MODEL
+We use the CLAP model provided by LAION-AI to generate the embeddings that constitute the input to the models we develop.
+This model allows both audio to text and text to audio transformations.
+The size of it is close to 2GB.
+In our case, we only need the audio to text transformation, therefore, we remove the text to audio part from the model to reduce its size.
+For this, run <a href="clean_CLAP_audio_only.py">clean_CLAP_audio_only.py</a>

 ## Environment configuration
 Check section in the main project README.